ehines24/pushbutton-arm-wrestling/README.md

 * Hidden game mechanics!
 Use your wits to play with tactics.

-## How-To

-- Simply connect the device to an arduino IDE and upload the code in the git hub to run the game!

 ## Acknowledgments

 Thanks to HackUMass 2022 for hosting this event and providing us with the hardware and guidance to complete this 36 hour hackathon.